rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/0-1-sets-definitions.md

 <!-- ======================================================================= -->
 ## a recap on set-based definitions

-Note that the main intention of the following definitions is to shift ones focus away from the elements the sets contain, towards the relationships between two or more sets.
+Note that the following definitions are intended to shift ones focus away from the elements the sets contain, towards the relationships that exist between sets of elements.

 <!-- ======================================================================= -->
 ## remarks

 Note that the empty set `Ø` is disjoint-to and related-to every other set.
-Also, the empty set is the only set that is disjoint-to and as such also not coupled with itself.
+Also, the empty set is the only set that is disjoint-to and as such also not coupled with (i.e. no shared element) itself.
 In contrary to that, every other set is coupled-with itself.

 Note that common elements can be understood to act as a "link" between two sets.
-Because of that, coupled sets can be said to be "connected" with each other via some "point of contact".
-Such a point of contact may consist of one or more elements.
-That is, the link between two coupled sets is itself a set of elements that is a subset (i.e. intersection) to both coupled sets.
+Because of that, coupled sets can be said to be "connected" with each other via some "point of contact" which may consist of one or more elements.
+That is, the link between two coupled sets is a set of elements which is a subset to both sets (i.e. the intersection).

-Note that the set difference `css(A) := (A \ B)` between two sets A and B contains all those elements in A that are unique to it in regards to B.
-Because of that, the set difference can be described as **the characteristic subset css()** of A in regards to B.
+Note that the set difference `css(A) := (A \ B)` of sets A and B contains all of those elements in A that are unique to it in regards to B. Because of that, the set difference can be described as **the characteristic subset css()** of A in regards to B.

-Note that the set difference `(A \ B)` between sets A and B is also known as **the relative complement** of B in regards to A.
+Note that the set difference `(A \ B)` of sets A and B is also known as **the relative complement** of B in regards to A.

-Note that any two non-empty subsets of two disjoint sets are themselves disjoint.
-Likewise, two descendants of two incomparable nodes in a tree are themselves incomparable.
+Note that any two subsets of two disjoint sets are themselves disjoint.
+Similar to that, two descendants of two incomparable nodes in a tree are incomparable.

-* Given two sets such that `(A disjoint-to B)`, ...
+* Given two sets such that `(A disjoint-to B)` is true, ...
 * and two subsets `a` and `b` such that ...
-* `(a subset-of A)` and `(b subset-of B)`, ...
+* `(a subset-of A)` and `(b subset-of B)` are both true, then ...
-* and provided that `(a != Ø)` and `(b != Ø)`, then ...
-* `(a disjoint-to b)` is a consequence.
+* `(a disjoint-to b)` is a consequence also true.

 <!-- ======================================================================= -->
 ## set-based operations

-Set C is the **union** of sets A and B, if it contains all the elements of A and B.
+Set C is the **union** of sets A and B, if it consists of all the elements in A and B.

 * `(A + B), (A or B), (A union B) := { x | (x in A) or (x in B) }`

-Set C is the **intersection** of sets A and B, if it contains all the elements of A and B that are common to both.
+Set C is the **intersection** of sets A and B, if it only consists of all the elements in A and B that are common to both.
+Based on that, two sets that have a non-empty intersection are said to **intersect each other**.

 * `(A & B), (A and B), (A isect B) := { x | (x in A) and (x in B) }`

-Set C is the **set-difference** between sets A and B, if it contains all the elements of A, but no element of B.
+Set C is the **set-difference** between sets A and B, if it consists of all the elements in A, but none of the element in B.

 * `(A \ B), (A not B), (A sub B) := { x | (x in A) and (x !in B) }`
 * `css(A) := (A \ B)`

-Set C is the **symmetric difference** between sets A and B, if it contains all the elements that are elements of one set only.
+Set C is the **symmetric difference** between sets A and B, if it consists of all the elements that are elements of one set only.

 * `(A ^ B), (A xor B) := (A + B) \ (A & B)`
-* alt - `(A xor B) := (A \ B) + (B \ A)`
+* alternatively - `(A xor B) := (A \ B) + (B \ A)`

 <!-- ======================================================================= -->
 ## set-based definitions